MichaelDWilliams1/qr-code-component-main-2/README.md

-This is a challenge i decided to complete from frontend mentor a little warm up to get my day started and to practice media queries.
+This is a challenge i decided to complete from frontend mentor as a warm up to get my day started and to practice media queries.
 I created this using HTML and CSS.